The protagonist or other major characters are librarians, and the librarian’s occupation serves as catalyst or is otherwise integral to the plot.

 Details: Dir.
 Michael Dinner.
 Perf.
 Judge Reinhold, Meg Tilly, Joe Mantegna, John Turturro, Amy Wright.
 Touchstone, 1986.

-Synopsis: A socially inept young man (Reinhold) works as a clerk at the New York Public Library and gets roped into performing in a dancing cop show—and eventually quits his job and saves the day during a bank heist.
+Synopsis: A socially inept young man (Judge Reinhold) works as a clerk at the New York Public Library and gets roped into performing in a dancing cop show—and eventually quits his job and saves the day during a bank heist.
+At the library, Joe roller skates around the stacks and works under a smug, tyrannical supervisor (John Turturro).
+Joe’s ex-girlfriend (Amy Wright) appears to be a meek librarian while at work but later turns up naked at his apartment, wanting him back.

-Role Call: Judge Reinhold as Joe Gower—Liberated Librarian (male); John Turturro as Neil Pepper—Anti-Social Male Librarian; Amy Wright as Mary Ellen Gruenwald—Naughty Librarian (female); Jack Fletcher as Alvin—Male Librarian as a Failure
+Role Call: Judge Reinhold as Joe Gower—Liberated Librarian (male); John Turturro as Neil Pepper—Anti-Social Librarian; Amy Wright as Mary Ellen Gruenwald—Naughty Librarian (female); Jack Fletcher as Alvin—Librarian as Failure

 Details: Dir.
 Sidney Gilliat.
 Perf.
 Peter Sellers, Mai Zetterling, Virginia Maskell, Richard Attenborough.
 Kingsley International, 1962.
 Based on the novel by Kingsley Amis.

-Synopsis: In hopes of a promotion to Sub-Librarian, sexually frustrated John Lewis (Sellers) attempts an affair with Liz (Zetterling), the wife of a Library Committee member.
+Synopsis: In hopes of a promotion to Sub-Librarian, sexually frustrated librarian John Lewis (Peter Sellers) attempts an affair with Liz (Mai Zetterling), the wife of a Library Committee member.
+The opening scene depicts John looking out from a bookshelf, as if through prison bars, and he groans after dropping the book Is Sex Necessary?

-Role Call: Peter Sellers as John Lewis—Naughty Librarian (male); Kenneth Griffith as Ieuan Jenkins—Information Provider (male); David Davies as Mr. Beynon—Male Librarian as a Failure; Uncredited as Kennedy—Male Librarian as a Failure
+Role Call: Peter Sellers as John Lewis—Naughty Librarian (male); Kenneth Griffith as Ieuan Jenkins—Information Provider (male); David Davies as Mr. Beynon—Librarian as Failure; Uncredited as Kennedy—Librarian as Failure

 P